superdaminou/brain-organizer/README.md

 Welcome to my brain manager.

-Functionnality:
+Features:

 - Save your web references and associate them with tags to better retrieve them
-- Create and write your thoughts, each one saved on a simple text file.
+- Write whatever you want in a simple text file.
 - read, write and visualize dot graphs.
 - Export all your data in a single repository
 - Import From a directory